mrd0ll4r/dicg_2023_ipfs_paper_code/README.md

 ## Docker

+This assumes you have the environemnt variables `ipfs_staging` and `ipfs_data` set to empty, existing directories.
+It's advisable to have these exports in your `~/.profile`, for reasons explained below.

 Run a NATed daemon like so:
 ```
 docker run --name ipfs_host -v $ipfs_staging:/export -v $ipfs_data:/data/ipfs -v ./001-configure-ipfs.sh:/container-init.d/001_configure_ipfs.sh -p 127.0.0.1:8080:8080 -p 127.0.0.1:5001:5001 ipfs/kubo:v0.22.0